cb-lock/ShockCell/README.md

 The ShockCell key safe knows four different roles in the group chat.

-1. Wearer - the person being controlled and wearing a chastity device with a lock and shock device.
+1. Wearer - the one person being controlled and wearing a chastity device with a lock and shock device.
-2. Holder - the person controlling (holding) the key safe storing the keys to that lock.
+2. Holder - the one person controlling (holding) the key safe storing the keys to that lock.
 She/he also controls the shocks for the wearer.
+3. Guest - additional people in the group chat without special rights
+4. Teaser - additional people who support the holder with the rights to send shocks to the wearer.

 ### Start communication/overview

-/start
+#### /start

 The /start command lists all commands available for the role